mallamsiddiq/SODIQ-DEMO-BANKING/README.md

 	    raise LowBalanceError(f"{self.account}'s balance is not enough for this Transaction") errors.LowBalanceError: mark - None's balance is not enough for this Transaction

-alse performing bulk transfer on low balance:
+also performing bulk transfer on low balance from user1 to user 2 - 4

 	>>> trans3 = transactions.Transfer(user1, 100, user2, user3, user4)
 	>>> trans3.transfer()